pratikunterwegs/atlas-best-practices/README.md

 - 03_smoothing_tracks.R: Code to make Figures 4 -- 5 in the section _Smoothing and Thinning Data_.

-- 04_residence_patch.R: Code to make Figure 6 in the section _Synthesising Movement Tracks into Residence Patches_.
+- 04_residence_patch.R: Code to make Figure 6 in the section _Creating System-Specific Pre-processing Tools_.

-- 05_calibration_data.R: Code for Figure 7 in the main text subsection _Validating the Residence Patch Method_.
+- 05_calibration_data.R: Code for Figure 7 in the main text subsection _A Real-World Test of User-Built Pre-Processing Tools_.
 Shows a fully worked out example of pre-processing ATLAS data, as well as the linear model validating the residence patch method.
 Also used in Supplementary Material 01 (`docs/ms_atlas_preproc_supplementary_material_DATE.pdf`) section _Validating the Residence Patch Method with Calibration Data_.

 - 06_bat_data.R: Shows a fully worked out example of pre-processing ATLAS tracking data from fruit bats in the Hula Valley, Israel, which forms the main text section _Worked out Example on Animal Tracking Data_.
 Also used in Supplementary Material 01 (`docs/ms_atlas_preproc_supplementary_material_DATE.pdf`) section _Processing Egyptian Fruit Bat Tracks_.

-- 0x_get_srtm_hula.py`: Python code to retrieve SRTM 30m resolution data for the Hula Valley, Israel.
+- 0x_get_srtm_hula.py`: Python code to retrieve Shuttle Radio Topography Mission 30m resolution data for the Hula Valley, Israel.
 This is used solely as a background for Figure 8 in the main text.

 - helper_functions.R: Script with helpful functions to simulate errors in data.